Jakub21/One-GPU-Passthrough/README.md

       - Click `Add Hardware`, select `PCI Host Device` and select the Audio device

     4. Attempt with audio via PCIE

+       Report:
        - Something crashed, Windows never started and instead what I saw was Debian login screen
        - Probably something to do with IOMMU device grouping (?)
        - At least audio and the mouse both work

+       Next steps:
+       - Remove that PCIe device and go back to the `Sound` one, maybe it will work with that module unloading

+    5. Attempt #2 with ich9 audio

 18. **Add the Hardware to the VM**
 - Click on Add Hardware and select **PCI Host Device**.